Torat Hamelekh: Part I: "Between Israel and the Nations"

+The volume begins with an endorsement from Rabbi Yitzchak Ginsburgh of Chabad, on whose ideas, the authors say, the book is based.
+It has six chapters:

 Chapter 1 – The Prohibition of Killing a Gentile: In this chapter, it is argued that the source of the prohibition of killing a gentile from the Torah is not in the commandment "Thou shalt not murder", which deals only with the murder of a Jew, but in the commandment "Whoever sheds a man's blood, his blood shall be shed", which was said after the flood, and is one of the seven commandments of the sons of Noah.
 The words of Rambam are cited, who writes that a Gentile who practices idolatry must not be killed, but he also must not be saved in the event that he is lost (for example, drowning in a river).
-The authors conclude from his words that any Gentile who is not a resident resident and is not at war with Israel is included in this definition.
+The authors conclude from his words that any Gentile who is not a resident and is not at war with Israel is included in this definition.

 Chapter 2 – Killing a gentile who violates the seven commandments of the sons of Noah: In this chapter, the authors discuss the conditions under which it is permissible to kill a gentile who violates one of the seven commandments of the sons of Noah, the penalty for which is death.
 It is stated in the chapter that "when we approach a gentile who violates seven mitzvot and kill him out of concern for the fulfillment of the seven mitzvot, there is no prohibition in the matter", however the killing is only permitted following a ruling.
 They present different opinions without a decision, but write that for all opinions one should not kill a gentile when the act is "corruption", such as when the gentile repents or when there is a revised legal system that is responsible for punishing him.